Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 Foregut duplication cysts are a type of congenital duplication cyst.
 They are sometimes classified under bronchopulmonary foregut malformations.

 oesophageal duplication cysts

-Granulomatous lung disease refers a broad group of infectious and well as non infections conditions characterised by formation of granulomas.
+Granulomatous lung disease refers to a broad group of infectious and non-infections conditions characterised by the formation of granulomas.

 The spectrum includes

 pulmonary non-tuberculous mycobacterial infection

 Ground glass opacification/opacity (GGO) is a descriptive term referring to an area of increased attenuation in the lung on computed tomography (CT) with preserved bronchial and vascular markings.
 It is a non-specific sign with a wide aetiology including infection, chronic interstitial disease a...